charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - **Adaptive Attention Mask**: Long-term, we want to learn a sparse mask or restricted set of tokens that provide sufficient context with fewer computations.
 - **KL-Divergence Alignment**: By aligning probabilities, we ensure that any modifications to attention remain faithful to the baseline's predictions.
 - **Sub-Quadratic Focus**: The ultimate aim is to reduce attention complexity from $O(n^2)$ to something more tractable for large $n$.
+- **Performers and Kerformers**: These use kernel-based approximations to replace softmax attention, reducing complexity to linear time.
+Performers rely on random feature maps, while Kerformers improve this with structured, data-aware projections that are learned—making both efficient for long-sequence modeling without major accuracy loss.
 - **Native Sparse Attention**: NSA is a hardware-optimized and end-to-end trainable sparse attention mechanism that reduces computational overhead through a hierarchical approach.
 It organizes tokens into compressed representations for global context, selectively retains the most relevant tokens for local precision, and employs a sliding window mechanism to maintain continuity in processing.

 ![Native Sparse Attention Diagram](./figures/NSA_structure.png)